goschtl/zope/Zope3/branches/dominik-locatableadapters/src/zope/app/catalog/README.txt

     ...             ):
     ...    zope.interface.implements(zope.app.catalog.interfaces.ICatalogIndex)

-Unfortunately, because of the way we currenty handle containment constraints, we have to provide `ICatalogIndex`, which extends `IContained`.
+Unfortunately, because of the way we currently handle containment constraints, we have to provide `ICatalogIndex`, which extends `IContained`.
 We subclass `Contained` to get an implementation for `IContained`.